work about resume contact

 Travel Discovery Lounge

-In October 2025, we hosted the Travel Discovery Lounge — an elevated in-person experience bringing the community together around travel and exploration.
-I handled the full design scope: event identity, experience design, all promotional assets, and sponsor integration across every touchpoint.
+In October 2025, we hosted the Travel Discovery Lounge, bringing the community together around travel and exploration — I handled the full design scope, from event identity to sponsor integration.

 40–50